dotnet/docs-maui/docs/user-interface/styles/css.md

 }
 ```

-This selector identifies any `ContentPage` elements that consume the style sheet, and sets their background color to `lightgray`.
+This selector identifies any <xref:Microsoft.Maui.Controls.ContentPage> elements that consume the style sheet, and sets their background color to `lightgray`.

 > [!NOTE]
 > The `^base` selector is specific to .NET MAUI, and isn't part of the CSS specification.